skepticalcat/montreal_bike_count/README.md

 Uses the Montreal bike lane count dataset [1] and a Montreal weather dataset [2].

+Implemented AdaBoost, RFR and Poisson Regression.
+RFR with k-fold CV.
+Achieves a mean accuracy of 0.86 with a std deviation of 0.04, similar values for r2.

 Written out of personal interest

 ###### Weather / Bike count correlations